Eastern Slovakia Genealogy Research Strategies

 Designed as a national defense measure, the Act required all aliens (non-US citizens) within the United States to register with the U.S. Government.
 They registered at Post Offices, and their registration forms were forwarded to the USCIS/INS for processing.
 After processing, a receipt card (Form AR-3) was mailed to each registrant as proof of their compliance with the law.
 Source: US Bureau of Citizenship and Immigration Services, Why Isn't the Green Card Green?

-Remember, the G-639 is a general form, applicable to all government agencies.
+The G-639 Freedom of Information Act Petition is a general form, applicable to all government agencies.
 It is generic enough to let the user request pretty much any information the government may hold.
 Therefore, you need to be specific enough in your request and determine for yourself which agency is likely to hold the information you seek.
-As such, the same FOIA process is used to obtain the SS-5 from the Social Security Administration.
-I'll write more about that later, as time permits.
+The FOIA process is used to obtain the SS-5 from the Social Security Administration

 Who's Got What

-While the INS/BCIS may have most extant immigration records (manifests, alien registration forms), it does not necessarily have the naturalization/citizenship files.
+While the INS/USCIS may have most extant immigration records (manifests, alien registration forms), it does not necessarily have the naturalization/citizenship files.

 • NARA general maintains 1906+ naturalization records from Federal Courts only